Consistency of Bayesian nonparametric inference for discretely observed jump diffusions: Introduction

 The notation $\| \cdot \|_{ p, \rho }$ denotes the $L^p( \rho )$-norm, where the Lebesgue measure is meant whenever the measure $\rho$ is omitted.

-Jump diffusions are used as models across broad spectrum of applications, such as economics and finance \citep{Merton76, Aase87, Bardhan93, Chen05, Filipovic07}, biology \citep{Kallianpur92, Kallianpur94, Bertoin03, Birkner09a} and engineering \citep{Au82, Bodo87}.
-They also contain many important families of stochastic processes as special cases, including diffusions, L\'evy processes and compound Poisson processes.
+Jump diffusions are used as models across a broad spectrum of applications, such as economics and finance \citep{Merton76, Aase87, Bardhan93, Chen05, Filipovic07}, biology \citep{Kallianpur92, Kallianpur94, Bertoin03, Birkner09a} and engineering \citep{Au82, Bodo87}.
+They also contain many important families of stochastic processes as special cases, including diffusions and L\'evy processes.
+11pt \begin{rmk} In the exposition above, the processes $\X$, $\W$ and $\Z$ all share a common dimension.
+This restriction is not necessary for any of the results in the paper, and has been introduced purely for readability of notation. \end{rmk}

 Under regularity conditions summarised in the next section, jump diffusions are recurrent, ergodic Feller-Markov processes with transition densities $p_t( \x, \y )d\y$ and a unique stationary density $\pi( \x ) d\x$ with respect to the $d$-dimensional Lebesgue measure.
 Under such conditions the procedure of Bayesian inference can be applied to infer the coefficients of the jump diffusion based on observations taken at discrete times.
-In this paper we focus on joint inference of the drift function $b$ and the L\'evy measure $\nu( \x, d\z ) := M( c^{ -1 }( \x, d\z ) )$.
-More precisely, let $\Theta$ denote a collection of pairs $( b,\nu )$, and let $\Pi$ denote a prior distribution on $\Theta$.
-Let $\x_{ 0 : n } = ( \x_0, \x_{ \delta }, \ldots, \x_{ \delta n } )$ denote a time series of observations sampled from a stationary jump diffusion $\X$ at fixed separation $\delta$.
-The object of interest is the posterior distribution, which can be expressed as
+In this paper we focus on joint inference of the drift function $b$ and the family of L\'evy measures $\nu( \x, d\z ) := M( c^*( \x, d\z ) )$, where $c^*( \x, \cdot )$ denotes the pull-back of $c( \x, \cdot)$:

+We abuse terminology and refer to the collection of measures $\nu( \x, \cdot)$ as a L\'evy measure for the remainder of the paper.
+Inference of the L\'evy measure will refer to inference of $\nu$, assuming that neither $c$ nor $M$ is known.